 - drink lots of fluids, like water or squash

-How to avoid spreading or catching rubella
+How to avoid spreading rubella

 Rubella spreads in coughs and sneezes.